denten-books/plain-text/40-screen.md

 > not from the Lord, but from nature, of which they have no other idea than
 > that it is something mechanical [@dole_philosophy_1906, 236-7].

-Telegraph spiritualists shunned continuity because it mixed sacred and profane.
+Telegraph spiritualists shunned continuity because it confused sacred and profane.
 They believed that a truly Christian order would remain digital in essence.
-To claim otherwise would be to propagate the Gnostic heresy [@edwards_neglected_1990; @shaked_dualism_2005, 52-71].
+To claim otherwise would be to propagate the Gnostic heresy, by which the divine was one with the profane [@edwards_neglected_1990;
+@shaked_dualism_2005, 52-71].

-Where Bergson believed the telegraph to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic saw it as a model of communication that maintained fidelity to the hidden order of a well-differentiated and discrete universe.
-Their intuitions were completely opposed.
+Where Bergson believed telegraphy to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic saw it as a model of communication that maintained fidelity to the hidden order of a well-differentiated and discrete universe.
+Their intuitions were, in other words, diametrically opposed.
 When arguing against sine-wave telegraphy in 1905, Donald Murray, whose alphabet would become the basis for modern character encodings like ASCII and UTF-8, displayed a similar bias against analog quantities, which, for him, could encode complex human activity like writing or dance.
 "About ten years ago there was a brisk discussion in some of the electrical journals in regard to the advantages of the simple harmonic curve or sine wave for the transmission of power by by the alternating current," he wrote.

 > [I]f Smith wants to make Jones spin round like a dancing dervish, the best way
 > might be for Smith to transmit sine waves [...] but in practice, Smith always